 While if you haven't been to Chcicago yet, you should goooooo- the good news is, you don't have to travel far to enjoy some delicious Chicago style Italian beef.
 You'll only have to go as far as your local grocery store.
 Another bonus?
 You're crockpot is going to do most of the work It's a win-win!

-Looking for more great sandwich recipes?
+Looking for more great sandwich ideas?

 This Slow Cooker Chicago Style Italian Beef recipe starts off with a good sized chuck roast, and a super flavorful rub of dried herbs.
 Before adding the beef to the crockpot, you'll coat it in a quick and simple dry rub, and sear the meat well.
 This not only gives the meat a great umami richness, it also helps seal in the Italian flavors in the dry rub.

-Before adding your seasined and seared beef to the slow cooker, you’ll layer in some aromatics, chicken stock, red wine, tomato paste and Worcestershire sauce.
+Before adding your seasoned and seared beef to the slow cooker, you'll layer in some aromatics, chicken stock, red wine, tomato paste and Worcestershire sauce.
 Layer the seared beef on top, pop a lid on it- and let that bad boy slow cook for 6-8 hours, until it easily pulls with a fork.

 Finishing the crockpot Chicago Italian Beef

 Once the Chicago Style Italian Beef is ready to shred, remove the meat from the crockpot, and shred it with 2 forks.
 Make sure to discard any excess fat.

 Next, skim the fat from the top of the cooking liquid, and discard.
 At this point- you'll blend the sauce.
 This can either be done with an immersion blender, or standard blender.
 If using an immersion blender- you can blend that sauce up right in the crockpot.
 If you're using a regular blender, transfer the liquid to the blender, and pulse until smooth.